PaulZC/Iridium_SBD_Tools/README.md

 to check for the download of new SBD files, parse the files and upload the data to Habitat.
 You will find the lines that actually upload the data to Habitat are commented out.
 Only uncomment them once you have registered your flight and are ready to upload real data.

+The intention is that you have Iridium_9603N_Beacon_habhub_habitat_uploader.py and Iridium_SBD_GMail_API_Downloader.py running simultaneously.
+Start Iridium_9603N_Beacon_habhub_habitat_uploader.py first and allow it to build up a dictionary of any existing .sbd files, then start Iridium_SBD_GMail_API_Downloader.py.
+When any new SBD messages arrive in your GMail inbox, they will be downloaded and then uploaded to habitat automatically.

 ## Stitching

 So far, all of the SBD messages have been downloaded individually.
 If you want to combine these together into (e.g.) a single linestring for Google Earth, then you need to stitch the files together.